Skip to main content

 Mortgage terminology

-Whether you’re considering taking out your first mortgage, or it’s been a while since you last did, the jargon and terminology used to describe the home buying process can be confusing.
-In this article we’ve listed an explanation for all of the phrases you may hear or see used when applying for a mortgage.
+Whether you’re considering taking out your first mortgage, or it’s been a while since you last did, the jargon used to describe the home buying process can be confusing.
+In this article we’ve listed an explanation for the main mortgage terms you'll need to understand when you're looking to buy a home, remortgage or move home.

 Share this guide